xuezihe/SpaceInvaderGame/README.md

 # Download this Game
 Download the game  repository from https://github.com/xuezihe/SpaceInvaderGame/

-You can either download the zip file, or clone the repository.
+You can either download the latest file from release page.

 # How to Play
 P: Pause the Game